fwdcp/StatusSpec/README.md

 ### UI Resource Files

 #### Loadout Icons
-To properly support loadout icons, add something similar to the following section within the `playerpanels_kv` section of the `specgui` section in `Resource/UI/SpectatorTournament.res` and adjust the rest of the file as if this were a normal GUI panel.
+To properly support loadout icons, adjust `Resource/UI/SpectatorTournament.res` so that it includes something similar to the `loadouticons` section below contained within the `playerpanels_kv` section of the `specgui` section, as demonstrated below.
+You will also need to adjust the rest of the file as necessary, since this will act as a normal GUI panel.
 The icons will be entirely contained within this element as defined in this configuration, and each icon will be a square size of `tall`.
 The rendering of this panel only displays icons and will not adjust anything else, no matter whether this feature is enabled or disabled - thus, you will be required to manually adjust your HUD as appropriate when enabling or disabling this feature.
 ```
+"Resource/UI/SpectatorTournament.res"
+{
+	"specgui"
+	{
+		...

+		"playerpanels_kv"
+		{
+			...

 			"loadouticons"
 			{
 				"ControlName"	"Panel"
 				"fieldName"		"loadouticons"
 				"xpos"			"16"
 				"ypos"			"0"
 				"zpos"			"2"
 				"wide"			"60"
 				"tall"			"15"
 				"visible"		"1"
 				"enabled"		"1"
+			}
+		}
+	}

+	...
 }
 ```